What is your application process?

-As long as your dog is also up-to-date on vaccinations and is comfortable meeting other dogs on leash, we can arrange for dog-to-dog introductions if you are at an adoption event and hoping to meet an adult dog.
-Please note that this dog introduction/meeting does not apply to our puppies.
+As long as your dog is up-to-date on vaccinations and is dog friendly and comfortable meeting dogs on leash, we can arrange for dog-to-dog introductions.
+Please discuss this with the foster prior to bringing your dog to the meeting.

 I have met the dog and I am ready to adopt him/her.
 When can I take them home?

 That day!
 Your dog will be ready to go home with you.
 Be sure to bring a leash and a crate for transportation home.

 For an outline of Adoption Donations please click here.